 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-College Factual ranked Stanford as #6 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+Stanford is ranked #3 out of 2,217 schools in the nation for overall quality on College Factual's 2024 Best Colleges list.
 This puts it in the top 1% of all schools in the nation!
-This is an improvement over the previous year, when Stanford held the #7 spot on the Best Overall Colleges list.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.